Your Guts Are An Emotional Center

 It’s classified as part of the autonomic nervous system.

 That the enteric nervous system exists is a well-known scientific fact.
-It’s not widely known, however, because it’s relatively new, like the glymphatic system.
+It’s not widely known because it’s relatively new, like the glymphatic system.

 Many people put the idea of the enteric nervous system out of their heads.
-The idea of two brains makes the human body sound like some kind of monster out of a 1950s science fiction movie.
+The idea of two brains makes the human body sound like some monster from a 1950s science fiction movie.

 Ohmygod!
 Its brain is in the middle of its body!!!